David C. Jones: United States Air Force Chief of Staff

-Capping a career that had included operational and command positions in bomber, tanker, training and tactical fighter units as well as headquarters staff positions, General Jones was nominated by President Richard Nixon as the ninth Chief of Staff of The United States Air Force in July 1974, following the appointment of General George S. Brown as the eight Chairman of The Joint Chiefs of Staff.
+Capping a career that had included operational and command positions in bomber, tanker, training and tactical fighter units as well as headquarters staff positions, General Jones was nominated by President Richard Nixon as the ninth Chief of Staff of The United States Air Force in July 1974, following the appointment of General George S. Brown as the eighth Chairman of The Joint Chiefs of Staff.
 As Chief of Staff of The United States Air Force, General Jones responsible for administering, training and equipping all of the airmen employing in the world's largest Air Force.
 During his tenure as Air Force Chief of Staff General Jones also advocated for the development of high-technology of future weapons systems and also reorganized the Air Force command structure.
 He supported modernization with such systems as the F-15, F-16, the A–10, and the E–3A.

 General David C. Jones briefed the National Security Council at the White House, during The Mayaguez Incident on May 12, 1975.

 United States Air Force Chief of Staff General David C. Jones with Chairman of The Joint Chiefs of Staff General George S. Brown at The White House, in 1977.

-General Jones emphasized the needs of modernized the Air Force following the end of the Vietnam War and in order to stop the Soviet armored thrust.
+General Jones emphasized the needs of modernizing the Air Force following the end of the Vietnam War and in order to stop a potential Soviet armored thrust.
 As a result, the Fairchild A-10 Warthog aircraft was built to become the primary survivable tank killer.
 That program was followed by the General Dynamics EF-111 to counter Soviet air mobile defenses, along with the Boeing E-3 Sentry AWACS, which served to provide picture and detail of the airborne battlefield.
 Much of the modernization program was focused on the European area, where the United States developed initiatives in response to Department of Defense and congressional interest for an increase in the capability of NATO.